LianjiaTech/d18n/doc/lint.md

 ## More flag

 `--max-buffer-size`: If your row data is too large, it may cause bufio overflow.
-Please consider adding `--max-buffer-size`,defalut:64k
+Please consider adding `--max-buffer-size`,defalut: 65535

 `--no-header`: You can use it to skip the header check